KasperFranz/BetterChunkLoader/.github/ISSUE_TEMPLATE/bug_report.md

 * Discord: https://discord.gg/MD6qGAd

-Please follow this template, this makes sure the correct information is provided.
+Please follow this template; this makes sure the correct information is provided.

 -->